 where $|K(N)|$ is the number of elements in $K(N)$.
-This value is equivalent to the number of weak $M$-compositions of $N$, i.e., the number of representations of $N$ as a sum of $M$ non-negative integers where the order of the terms is considered relevant.
+This value is equivalent to the number of weak $M$-compositions of $N$, i.e., the number of ordered partitions of $N$ having $M$ parts (with some of the parts allowed to be zero).
 It can be shown that $|K(N)|=\binom{M+N-1}{N}$~\cite{comtet1974advanced, flajolet2009analytic}.
-We will use $|K(N)|^{-1}$ as a normalization factor for the LXE between any two models, thus setting the first reference value of the score to 1.
-It is worth mentioning that this same normalization term was used for the definition of other cross-entropy measures in Refs.~\cite{madsen2022quantum, oh2023tensor}.
+We will use $|K(N)|^{-1}$ as a normalization factor for the linear cross-entropy between any two models, thus setting the first reference value of the score to 1.
+It is worth mentioning that this same normalization term was used for the definition of other cross-entropy measures in Refs.~\cite{madsen2022quantum, oh2024classical}.

 Even though we defined $\bm{A}_{\mathrm{uni}}$ according only to the properties of its corresponding probability distribution, it is important to keep in mind that this model can truly be associated to a GBS setup.
-It can be shown (see Appendix~\ref{app:misc}) that GBS setups using identical thermal states as the input of every mode of a lossless interferometer lead to probability distributions that are uniform for every sector of the total number of detected photons.
+It can be shown (see Appendix~\ref{app:misc}) that GBS setups using identical thermal states at the input of every mode of a lossless interferometer lead to probability distributions that are uniform for every sector of the total number of detected photons.

 With the normalization factor in place, we may now express the LXE score for a model $\bm{B}$ as